-Smoothwall provides school with weekly reports identifying any concerns re ICT use by staff and learners alike.
+Smoothwall provides school with weekly reports identifying any concerns regarding ICT use by staff and learners.
 Serious incidents/concerns are reported within 24 hours.
-All staff are required to sign an Acceptable User Agreement (AUA) before accessing school systems, and must have strong passwords for all log in.
+All staff are required to sign an Acceptable User Agreement (AUA) before accessing school systems, and must have strong passwords for all log ins.